TroyNech/TroyNech.github.io/index.md

 ## [Julia Sets Generator](project-pages/julia-sets-generator/julia-sets-generator.md) (C/MPI Parallel Programming)

-This is my term-project for parallel programming course.
-It was fun to do, although I did have some trouble saving the image to a file and figuring out a colour scheme!
+This is my term-project for my parallel programming course.
+It was fun to do, although I did have some trouble saving the image to a file and figuring out a colour scheme.

 ## [Apriori Implementation](project-pages/apriori/apriori.md) (Java)